- February 17, 2025

 Choosing the right vendor contract is critical to ensuring efficiency and risk management in vendor relationships.

-A robust vendor agreement includes specific vendor terms and conditions that define the responsibilities of both parties.
-Essential elements typically include:
+A robust vendor contract includes specific vendor terms and conditions that define the responsibilities of both parties.
+Essential clauses for vendor contracts typically include:

 1. Scope of Work (SOW)